 Trusted certificates

-Each country that issues electronic identity documents also generates corresponding security certificates: the Country Signing Certification Authority (CSCA) Certificate, and the Document Signer Certificate (DSC).
 The CSCA private key digitally signs the DSC, and the DSC private key digitally signs the SOD in the chip.
 Together, these signatures establish a chain of trust.

-How to access an RFID chip
+How to access an RFID chip?

-This helps prevent eavesdropping on the “dialog” between the chip and the reader, and stops fraudsters from skimming the data using third-party scanners.
+Access control also helps prevent eavesdropping on the “dialog” between the chip and the reader, and stops fraudsters from skimming the data using third-party scanners.

 There are three forms of access control currently used in electronic IDs: